mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 At this point I have no real course forward, but two unappealing options.

 * I found the problem with `find_epsilon()` by executing the first iteration of the ascent method by hand.
 It took about 90 minutes.
-  I could try to continue this process and hope that while iteration 1 is executing correctly I find some other bug in the code, but I doubt that I will ever reach the 9 iterations the progarm needs to find the faulty solution.
+  I could try to continue this process and hope that while iteration 1 is executing correctly I find some other bug in the code, but I doubt that I will ever reach the 9 iterations the program needs to find the faulty solution.
 * Move on to the branch and bound part of the Held-Karp relaxation.
-  My hope is that becuase Held and Karp give a complete execution of the branch and bound method that I will be able to use that to trace a complete execution of the relaxation and find the flaw in the ascent method that way.
+  My hope is that because Held and Karp give a complete execution of the branch and bound method that I will be able to use that to trace a complete execution of the relaxation and find the flaw in the ascent method that way.

 I will be discussing the next steps with my GSoC mentors soon.